Michele231/Atmosphere_Temperature_Profile/README.md

 The system is assumed to be in a stationary state with energy transfer occurring only by means of radiation.
 The atmosphere is divided into n parallel layers.
-Each layer is in radiative energy balance, meaning that all the energy that is absorbed by the layer is also emitted by it like a grey body at the temperature T with an emissivity coefficient equal to the absorption coefficient (Kirchhoff's law of thermal radiation).
+Each layer is in radiative energy balance, meaning that all the energy that is absorbed by the layer is also emitted by it like a grey body at the temperature T with an emission coefficient equal to the absorption coefficient (Kirchhoff's law of thermal radiation).

 The equations that describe the energy balance for each layer have this simple structure: